 At St. Edward’s, study abroad opportunities are one of the many ways we foster a globally minded perspective throughout our campus community.

-In the last 5 years alone, our students have jumped at the opportunity to live, study, work and serve in more than 30 countries — including experiences at our international partner universities shown below.
-We could share dozens of compelling reasons to study aborad.
+Our students have jumped at the opportunity to live, study, work and serve in more than 30 countries — including experiences at our international partner universities shown below.
+We could share dozens of compelling reasons to study abroad.
 Here are just a few.

 Immerse yourself in your study abroad experience, and gain awareness, appreciation, understanding and knowledge of the diversity and interconnectedness of the world’s peoples and cultures.
 Prepare to have your views challenged, and be open to discovering new perspectives.